 Canfrán-Duque et al (2015) Curcumin Mitigates the Intracellular Lipid Deposit Induced by Antipsychotics In Vitro.
 Mediators Inflamm 10 e0141829 PMID: 26517556

 Do you know of a great paper that uses Ziprasidone hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area